nielsenjared/nielsenjared.github.io/content/blog/golden-rule-programming/index.md

 ![Graphic of an open laptop with a globe on the screen ](./jarednielsen-golden-rule-programming.png)

 Everybody is chatting about AI these days, for better or worse.
 The doomsayers and evangelists both present strong arguments.
-At the core is the data used to train the models, and there are two issues, which may be sides of the same coin, to consider:
+At the core of each is the data used to train the models, and there are (at least) two issues to consider:

-* It's not (always) clear (to us, the end users) what data the models were trained on
+* It's not (always) clear what data the models were trained on

 * It's (becoming) clear that the developers of the models didn't ask permission to use some of that data